 Take Action to Secure ePHI as Part of Security Program Maturation

-So what do we make of Verizon’s findings?
+So what do we make of the findings from Verizon’s data breach report?
 In order to help ensure healthcare data privacy and avoid HIPAA compliance and legal blunders, organizations can take the following steps:

 - Conduct risk analysis of all system a risk analysis of all systems holding ePHI.
 Risk analysis looks to where your ePHI is stored and orders the prioritization of systems holding ePHI.
 Under the HIPAA Security Rule, all applications containing PHI are subject to the HIPAA Laws.
 Conducting a risk analysis to identify all systems and applications that contain ePHI will allow you to better monitor patient information.